josephmjoy/robotics/java_robotutils/README.md

 _sid:1517976498636 _sn:4 _ts:0 _co:MY_SYSTEM _pri:0 _cat:ERR _ty:_OTHER _msg: Logging an error
 _sid:1517976498636 _sn:5 _ts:0 _co:MY_SYSTEM _pri:0 _cat:INFO _ty:_LOG_SESSION_ENDED _msg: rootName:MY_SYSTEM
 ```
 Each line corresponds to one logged message.
-The message has broadly speaking the form "key1: val1 key2:val2 key3:val3...", i.e., a sequence of key-value pairs.
+The message has broadly speaking the form "_tag1: val1 tag2:val2 tag3:val3..._", i.e., a sequence of tag-value pairs separated by the colon character.

 Tag | Example Value | Description
 --- | --- | ---
 _sid | 1517976498636 | Session ID.
 This is the time stamp at the start of the session -- when `beginLogging()` was called.
 The value is the number of milliseconds since the Unix epoch.
 _sn | 1 | Log sequence number.
 These increment by exactly one for each message logged to a particular instance of `StructuredLogger`.
 If messages are discarded because the rate of logging is too high, gaps will show up in these sequence numbers.
 If multiple threads are logging concurrently, messages may not show up in order of sequence number, though this should rarely happen.
 _ts | 0 | Milliseconds since the start of the logging session (since `beginLogging()` was called).
-_co I MY_SYSTEM | Logging component name.
+_co | MY_SYSTEM | Logging component name.
 The default Log has the component name set to the `rootName` passed to the `StructuredLogger` constructor.
 If a `StructuredLogger.Logger` instance is created by calling `StructuredLogger.newLog` or the equivalent `StructuredLogger.Logger.newLog` specifying name _name_, messages submitted to it will have have _co set to _rootName_ + '.' name.
+_pri | 1 | message priority, a number that is 0, 1 or 2.
+_cat | INFO | message category, currently only ERR, WARN or INFO
+_ty | _OTHER | message type.
+This can help in machine-parsing of log messages.
+For example, one may use the type "bearing" for log messages that contain additional tags "pos" and "heading", as in "pos:(100.5, 25.0) heading:30".
+_msg | Logging a warning | Message content.
+This could be empty if the only things logged are a sequence of tag:value pairs.
+_rts | 25 | Relative timestamp.
+These are inserted if `StructuredLogger.Log.startRTS` is called.
+The value is time in milliseconds since `startRTS` was called.

+Pre-defined 'reserved' tags and types start with underscores (these are all public constants in `StructuredLogger`.
+Therefore it is NOT recommended to begin user-defined tags and types with underscores.

+## Disallowed Characters in Messages, Tags and Values
-Individual messages cannot have newlines, although one can embed <br> or other tags that log viewers may honor, though that is out of the scope of `StructuredLogger`.
+Individual messages cannot have newlines, although one can embed `<br>` or other tags that log viewers may honor, though that is out of the scope of `StructuredLogger`.
 An attempt to log messages with embedded newlines results in all newlines replaced by the '#' character.
-Also, the colon character ':' must  not be present in any value portion of the message.
+Tags and the values of Type tags must only contain numbers, alphabets, the underscore, period or hyphen.
+The colon character ':' must  not be present in any value portion of the message.
 Attempting to do so will result in incorrect parsing of that specific log message, though other messages will be unaffected.